Feuerlabs/meta-exosense/README.md

 If pyang provides no output, the specification is valid and can be uploaded to the Exosense Server.

 ## Upload the modified Yang specification
 Use the `create-yang-module.sh` script to upload the `exodemo.yang` file to the Exosense Server:

     sh create-yang-module.sh user ~/work/exosense_demo/exodemo/yang/exodemo.yang

 Replace the `~/work/exosense_demo/exodemo/yang/exodemo.yang` path with the path to the modified specification.

 The new specification will replace the old version in the Exosense Server.

 ## Update the Exosense demo application

-All code for the Exosense demo application is in the `src` subdirectory under top directory where `https://github.com/Feuerlabs/exodemo` has been checked out.
+All code for the Exosense demo application is in the `exodemo/src`.

 Notifications are sent back from the device by replacing the `ok` return value from `exodemo_rpc:beep` with a `{ notification, ...}`